neurocoglab/dwi-tracts/README.md

 * The estimation of participant- and tract-specific diffusion statistics on the basis of average streamline orientations (tract-specific anisotropy; TSA)
 * Linear regression analysis of TSA results, given a set of metadata; this includes cluster-based inference based on one-dimensional random field theory and control of the false discovery rate (FDR)

-The relevant theory and implementation are described in more detail in this preprint.
+The relevant theory, implementation, and output are described in more detail in this preprint.

 The software is organised into several components: